pwhipp/cobpc/doc/dev/docs/requests_for_comment/increasing_engagement.rst

 Goal
 ----

-To have more members volunteering and participating in the day to day operation and maintenance of the club
+To have more members volunteering and participating in the day to day operation and maintenance of the club" To clarify, I was thinking the goal would be to have more members shooting matches, and trying out other disciplines.
+I think some people have done IPDEV just to be able to "tick the box" and get that training, eg Ravi and a couple of others that haven't gone on to do any IPSC club matches.

 Proposal
 --------